dw999/sms/README.md

 What license SMS uses
 ---------------------
-SMS uses Apache license 2.0
+Apache license 2.0

 What platform SMS support
 -------------------------
-Now, it supports x86_64 CentOS 7 only.
+Currently, it supports x86_64 CentOS 7 only.

 Prerequisites of SMS installation
 ---------------------------------